-Michael K. Lester, our President and Chief Executive Officer, has the use of an aircraft which is leased and managed by Alert5, a limited liability company of which Mr. Lester is founder and member.
-Pursuant to an independent consulting agreement with Alert5 and Mr. Lester, we have agreed to reimburse Alert5 for Mr. Lester's use of that aircraft in connection with the performance of his services under the consulting agreement at a fixed initial per-flight hourly rate, which is subject to adjustment at the end of each calendar year based on the actual fixed and out-of-pocket costs attributable or incurred, as applicable, in connection with the operation of the aircraft.
-Pursuant to the consulting agreement, we paid an aggregate of \$100,00 and \$545,795 to Alert5 in 2021 and 2020, respectively, with respect to such aircraft.
+On June 1, 2020, the Company, Michael K. Lester, our Former President and Chief Executive Officer, and Alert5 entered into an independent consulting agreement pursuant to which we agreed to reimburse Alert5 for Mr. Lester's use of certain aircraft in connection with the performance of his services under the independent consulting agreement at a fixed initial per-flight hourly rate, subject to adjustment at the end of each calendar year based on the actual fixed and out-of-pocket costs attributable or incurred, as applicable, in connection with the operation of the aircraft.
+Pursuant to the independent consulting agreement, we paid an aggregate of \$66,667 to Alert5 2022.
+The independent consulting agreement was terminated and superseded by the 2022 Consulting Agreement in connection with Mr. Lester's retirement in September 2022.